Martinez cruises, Molina homers as Cards beat Brewers 6-0 - Philly

 TRAINER'S ROOM

 Cardinals: RHP Adam Wainwright (left hamstring) will be activated from the disabled list Thursday to start the home opener against Arizona.
-St. Louis manager Mike Matheny said the team decided Wainwright was ready after running him through a final checkup Wednesday morning.
+Matheny said the team decided Wainwright was ready after running him through a final checkup Wednesday morning.

 "I think they invented tests for me to try and pass to prove to them that I was ready," Wainwright said.

-Brewers: LHP Wade Miley (left groin) might be able to start throwing off a mound next week, manager Craig Counsell said. ...
+Brewers: LHP Wade Miley (left groin) might be able to start throwing off a mound next week, Counsell said. ...
 LHP Boone Logan (left triceps) could start throwing off a mound by the end of next week. ...
-C Stephen Vogt (right shoulder) will likely start throwing early next week.
+C Stephen Vogt (right shoulder) will likely start throwing early next week. ...
+LF Christian Yelich (oblique) was replaced by Hernan Perez in the top of the seventh in what Counsell called a precautionary move.
+The Brewers were trailing by six at the time.
+Counsell said Yelich would likely get a day off Thursday with the Chicago Cubs scheduled to start LHP Jon Lester to open a four-game series.

 UP NEXT